Immigration Lawyer Chicago/ Chicago Green Card Lawyers/ IR-2 Visa: Processing Time and Steps to Obtain an IR-2 Green Card for Kids

 Filling out your IR-2 for your child can be a complex process.
 Along the way, there could be a detrimental miscommunication with your child’s U.S. Embassy or Consulate.
 It is imperative that you have the right paperwork and that your relationship with your child is established.
 You need an attorney that is skilled, compassionate, and hard-working.
 All three of those qualities can be found in our attorneys at Scott D. Pollock & Associates, P.C.

 We are based in Chicago but have worked nationally to help clients resolve their immigration issues.
 Our combined 70 years of experience have made us leaders in the field.
 We are here to work with you no matter what part of the application process you are currently in.
-Contact us at 312-444-1940 or visit our website today for more information.
+Contact us to schedule your immigration lawyer consultation at 312-444-1940 or visit our website today for more information.